newrelic/nri-flex/docs/basics/functions.md

 ### lookup_file

-Dynamically inject values into configurations using a JSON file containing an array of objects.
+Dynamically injects values into configurations using a JSON file which contains an array of objects.

 **Example**

-Uses a lookup file to dynamically generate separate configuration files for each object within the array, and substitutes the variables in the configuration using the expression `${lf:var-name}`.
+In this example we'll use a lookup file to dynamically generate separate configuration files for each object within the array, and substitute the variables in the configuration using the expression `${lf:var-name}`.

 Consider a file with the following content: